octoshrimpy/blokkfont/README.md

 You can also use the `.is-blokk` class modifier to selectively turn specific elements and their children into BLOKK text.

 #### Bookmarklet!
 Need to easily inject it into whatever site you're on?
-Use this bookmarklet!
-Just drag the link below onto your bookmark bar.
-Then click the bookmarklet to inject it into the site with css classes of `.blokked` and `.redacted`.
-Then add the class to whatever you need to redact.
-It's great for screenshots!
+Use a bookmarklet! ~~Just drag the link below onto your bookmark bar.~~

-Github doesn't allow bookmarklet urls, so head to your favorite bookmarklet creater, like [https://mrcoles.com/bookmarklet/](https://mrcoles.com/bookmarklet/) and enter the following code:
+Github doesn't allow bookmarklet urls, so head to your favorite bookmarklet creator, like [https://mrcoles.com/bookmarklet/](https://mrcoles.com/bookmarklet/) and enter the following code:

 ```
 let link = document.createElement('link');